aphiria/docs/http-requests.md

 <h2 id="headers">Headers</h2>

 Headers provide metadata about the HTTP message.
-In Aphiria, they are an extension of [`HashTable`](collections.md#hash-tables), and also provide the following methods:
+In Aphiria, they are an extension of a [hash table](collections.md#hash-tables), and also provide the following methods:

 * `getFirst(string $name): mixed`
 * `tryGetFirst(string $name, mixed &$value): bool`